Jorvalgl/Thresholderer/README.md

 Macro: https://github.com/Jorvalgl/Thresholderer/blob/main/Dif_Gaussinas_Jorge.ijm

-# Folder organization for analysis.
+# Folder organization for analysis
 The folders should have the following structure:
 General Folder-->contains group folders (e.g., control and experimental)-->which should contain replica folders (e.g., animal1, animal2, animal3…; or n1, n2, n3…)-->these folders should allocate an image folder(containing the images to analyze of a particular group and a specific replica) and ROIs folder (when necessary, contains the ROIs that will be use to perform the analysis).